-Female authors represented only about one third of the authors of ECD research in Ghana.
-Most of the studies identified through the country-level searches involved collaboration within country (60 percent), compared with 30 percent for publications in international databases, while collaborations outside SSA were higher for publications in international databases (55 percent) compared to 18 percent of those from country-level searches for the 2020-2022 period.
+Female authors represented only about a quarter of the authors of ECD research in Ghana.
+Most of the studies identified through the country-level searches involved collaboration within country (56 percent), compared with 30 percent for publications in international databases, while collaborations outside SSA were higher for publications in international databases (55 percent) compared to 18 percent of those from country-level searches.
 The most prolific ECD research-producing institution is the University of Ghana.
-Other institutions, such as the University of Cape Coast, University of Education Winneba, Kwame Nkrumah University of Science and Technology, and the University of Development Studies featured prominently.
+Other government institutions, such as the University of Cape Coast, University of Education Winneba, Kwame Nkrumah University of Science and Technology, and the University of Development Studies featured prominently.